zarf-dev/proposals/8-show-manifests-and-values/README.md

 #### Story 1

-As a creator of Zarf packages I want to see what my zarf.yaml will look like after templates, imports, and flavors are applied so I run `zarf package preview -f my-flavor --set=MY_TEMPLATE=my-val`
+As a creator of Zarf packages I want to make sure the variables in my package can get templated properly for the expected values of the deployers.
+I want to check this for both manifests and values files so I run `zarf dev show-manifests path/to/package-dir --deploy-set=MY_VAR=my-val` and `zarf dev show-values-files path/to/package-dir --deploy-set=MY_VAR=my-val`

+#### Story 2

+As a deployer of Zarf packages, I want to check that the variables I intend to deploy my package with are getting properly templated for both manifests and values files so I run `zarf package show-manifests zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val` and `zarf package show-values-files zarf-package-podinfo-amd64.tar.zst --deploy-set=MY_VAR=my-val`

 ### Risks and Mitigations